Access management in Managed Service for YTsaurus

 To allow access to Managed Service for YTsaurus resources, such as clusters and accounts, give the user the relevant roles for the folder, cloud, or organization containing those resources.

-Below is a list of all roles relevant for access control in the service.
+The list below shows all the roles used for access control in this service.

 Service roles